pulseflow/petal/packages/eslint-config/README.md

 import petal from '@flowr/eslint-config';

 export default petal({
+	// type of the project
+	type: 'lib', // 'lib' or 'app', default is 'app'

 	// enable stylistic formatting rules
 	stylistic: {
 		indent: 'tab', // 4, or 2